IBM/fhe-toolkit-linux/automation/Getting_Started.md

       `./DeployToHPVS.sh -f DeployToHPVS_configure_file.conf (this is the name of my file)`

 Everything should run from here.
-Please note where the script gets stuck and errors out (if it does)
+Please note where the script gets stuck and errors out (if it does), and notify us if there is an issue